The Impact of Star Formation and Feedback Recipes on the Stellar Mass and Interstellar Medium of High-Redshift Galaxies: Acknowledgments

 \section{Acknowledgments}

 This work made extensive use of the dp265 and dp016 projects on the DiRAC ecosystem.
 HK is particularly thankful to Christopher Mountford and Alastair Basden for support on DIaL3 and Cosma8, respectively.
 HK and MR thank Jonathan Patterson for support with Glamdring.
 HK thanks Julien Devriendt, Adrianne Slyz, Yohan Dubois, Andrey Kravtsov, and Mark Krumholz for enlightening discussions.
+The authors thank the referee for their constructive comments.

 MR is supported by the Beecroft Fellowship funded by Adrian Beecroft.
 OA and CC acknowledge support from the Knut and Alice Wallenberg Foundation, the Swedish Research Council (grant 2019-04659), and the Swedish National Space Agency (SNSA Dnr 2023-00164).
 TK was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (No. 2020R1C1C1007079 and No. 2022R1A6A1A03053472).
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (\url{www.dirac.ac.uk}).
 The equipment was funded by BEIS capital funding via STFC capital grants { ST/P002293/1}, { ST/R002371/1} and { ST/S002502/1}, Durham University and STFC operations grant { ST/R000832/1}.
 This work also used the DiRAC Data Intensive service at Leicester, operated by the University of Leicester IT Services, which forms part of the STFC DiRAC HPC Facility.
 The equipment was funded by BEIS capital funding via STFC capital grants { ST/K000373/1} and { ST/R002363/1} and STFC DiRAC Operations grant { ST/R001014/1}.
 DiRAC is part of the National e-Infrastructure.